Get your Bone Health Essentials supplements with 20% off!

 exerciseUnderstanding the benefits

 Let’s be clear: any exercise is good for the body.
-But promoting good bone density specifically takes stress – the good kind – found in activities that result in impact to the bone.
+However, promoting good bone density specifically takes stress – the good kind – found in activities that result in an impact on the bone.

 “Like muscle, bone is living tissue that responds to exercise by becoming stronger,” says the Osteoporosis and Related Bone Diseases National Resource Center, a service of the National Institutes of Health.
 “The best exercise for your bones is the weight-bearing kind, which forces you to work against gravity.
 Some examples of weight-bearing exercises include weight training, walking, hiking, jogging, climbing stairs, tennis, and dancing.”